 Check for any restrictions

 Did you know that there are age restrictions when it comes to renting a car in Australia?
 In most cases, you will need to be over 21 years of age to rent a car.
 Drivers under the age of 25 will need to pay a young drivers surcharge.

 When you travel in Australia, it is essential to pick a car rental that will work with what your plans are.
 In Australia, distances between places can be considerable.
 For example, if you are travelling between Brisbane and Sydney, or driving along the west-coast, you might want a bigger vehicle that is also fuel efficient, such as a Toyota RAV 4 .
 Alternatively, if you are inner-city driving, you might prefer a compact car that is easier to park, like a Kia Rio .

 Read more about which vehicles are best for a road trip in Australia.

 Book your rental car with VroomVroomVroom

-- Did you know that you can book your car rental in less than 2 minutes?
+Did you know that you can book your car rental in under two minutes?
 VroomVroomVroom prides itself on its easy booking process.
 Compare rates, choose the perfect vehicle and book simply and efficiently.